 Defining how systems in different ecoregions can sequester soil organic carbon, mitigate greenhouse gas emissions, enhance soil quality, and improve agricultural resiliency.

-The Agroforestry Systems is a network of the Croplands Research Group of the Global Research Alliance, with 12 researchers participating, including the World Agroforestry Centre in Nairobi.
-The Network covers a range of practices such as ally cropping, silvopastoral systems, riparian planting and also includes adaptation practices and other agricultural systems (e.g., integrated livestock).
+The Agroforestry Systems Network is a network of the Croplands Research Group of the Global Research Alliance.
+Twelve researchers participate in this network, including the World Agroforestry Centre in Nairobi.
+The network covers a range of practices such as ally cropping, silvopastoral systems, riparian planting and also includes adaptation practices and other agricultural systems (e.g., integrated livestock).

-- Finalise the factsheet to share with the Group.
+- Finalise the factsheet to share with the Croplands Research Group

-- New research to understand what happens at the tree-crop interface, addition of trees to systems and how the alter them.
+- New research to understand what happens at the tree-crop interface, addition of trees to systems and how to alter them.